SOFTS-Raw sugar gains on optimism over global growth

 COFFEE

+* Brazil's real strengthened versus the dollar BRL=, deterring exporters from selling dollar-priced coffee by lower returns in local currency terms.

+* Arabica is also being underpinned by shrinking output in Brazil this season.

-* Green coffee stocks stored at U.S. ports rose at the end of April for the first time in four months, increasing by 83,405 60 kg bags to 5.76 million bags, data showed.
+* Green coffee stocks stored at U.S. ports rose at the end of April for the first time in four months, increasing by 83,405 60 kg bags to 5.76 million bags.

-* Underpinning prices, however, arabica supplies are tightening, with output in top producer Brazil set to fall sharply this year.

 COCOA